eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/subscriber/dataReader/readingData.rst

 Instead of relying on the Listener to try and get new data values, the application can also dedicate a thread to wait until any new data is available on the DataReader.
-This can be done using a waitset to wait for a change on the `DataAvailable` status.
+This can be done using a wait-set to wait for a change on the `DataAvailable` status.

 .. literalinclude:: /../code/DDSCodeTester.cpp
    :language: c++